With the introduction of surface catalogs in ARCHICAD library, one might wonder how to create a customized one using the provided resources.

 - Write Detailed Library Loading Report: display GUIDs in warning report

-- Save Surface as GSM option: this will make a new Export to GSM button available in the Surface Settings
+- Enable Saving a Surface as GSM option: this will make a new Export to GSM button available in the Surface Settings

 Some of the basic rules